beehive-lab/TornadoVM/assembly/src/docs/7_FPGA.md

 Emulation mode can be used for fast-prototying and ensuring program functional correctness before going through the full JIT process (HLS).

-Before executing the tornado program, the following steps needs to be executed based on the FPGA vendors' toolchain:
+Before executing the TornadoVM program, the following steps needs to be executed based on the FPGA vendors' toolchain:

 #### A) Emulation of an Intel platform: